AI Insurance Claims Processing: Cut E&O Review Time by 73%

 For a typical North Shore agency with 2-3 claims staff, total first-year implementation cost is under $10,000.
 The payback period is typically 6-8 weeks based on labor savings alone, before factoring in error reduction or capacity expansion benefits.

 The ROI calculation changes if you're considering broader AI implementation across other business areas.
-Our work with Glencoe wealth advisors on quarterly review automation shows similar patterns - high percentage returns on relatively small investments, with the biggest value coming from quality improvements and competitive advantages rather than pure cost reduction.
+The same pattern shows up in quarterly review automation for wealth advisors: high returns on relatively small investments, with the biggest value coming from quality improvements and competitive advantage rather than pure cost reduction.

 But for claims processing specifically, the financial case is clear enough that the decision shouldn't take more than one budget cycle.
 The risk of not implementing AI claims processing - watching competitors handle cases faster while your team works weekends - is higher than the risk of implementation.